nonoroazoro/opfs-extra/docs/readdirHandles.md

 # readdirHandles(path)

-Lists directory contents as handles.
+Reads the directory contents as handles.

 ## Signature